Montoya/foxtales-guide/README.md

 ## Can I try some?

 Sure!
 The best way to learn about FoxTales is to just play some.
 Here are some examples worth checking out.
 These will load in the Warpcast Frame Validator.
-Please do not cast or share them publicly!

 - [FoxTales Tutorial](https://warpcast.com/~/developers/frames?url=https%3A%2F%2Ffoxtales.vercel.app%2Fapi%2F1)
 - [Forest Adventure](https://warpcast.com/~/developers/frames?url=https%3A%2F%2Ffoxtales.vercel.app%2Fapi%2F2)